Europe sets out plans to stop benchmark rigging

 MIXED VIEWS

-The European Parliament and EU member states will have to approve the draft before it become law and could toughen up, scrap or water down any part of it.
+The European Parliament and EU member states will have to approve the draft before it become law and can toughen up, scrap or water down any part of it.

 Some lawmakers are disappointed that the proposals were eased.
 The EU originally wanted the European Securities and Markets Authority (ESMA), a thinly-staffed fledgling EU body based in Paris, to oversee the market but member states such as Britain complained.